Jeremy Houghton

-Jeremy Houghton (born 13 June 1974) is an internationally recognized British fine artist who paints primarily with oils and watercolours.
+Jeremy Houghton (born 13 June 1974) is an internationally recognized British artist in residence who paints primarily with oils and watercolours.

 Early career

 After graduating with a degree in law, Houghton went on to study at the Slade School of Fine Art and the Universite de Provence, before becoming head of art at the International School of Cape Town, where he taught for five years.

 Next steps

-In 2009, Houghton was commissioned to paint HM The Queen presenting a new riband to Her Majesty’s Gentlemen at Arms on the occasion of their Quincentenary, and his reputation as a collected artist gathered prominence.
+In 2009, Houghton was commissioned to paint HM The Queen presenting a new riband to Her Majesty's Gentlemen at Arms on the occasion of their Quincentenary, and his reputation as a collected artist gathered prominence.
 Following a solo exhibition at the Saatchi Gallery London in 2010, his international reputation was established and exhibitions at the Everard Read Gallery, Johannesburg, RSA, and The Visual Arts Gallery, Delhi, India, followed in 2011 and 2012.
 His skill in depicting movement and light led to his selection as one of the Official BT Olympic Artists for London 2012.
 In the same year, Houghton received an award from the Society of Equestrian Artists for ‘Best Sporting Artist’.